 As I said, I’m not going to spoil anything else about the tour as Ana will tell you all about the unusual fabric the houses are built on to stop them disappearing and where they get their water from – but some things to look out for when you’re there are the beer keg chimney and the fun details in the unique house below.

 It’s an amazing place – and as you stand there surrounded by sand stretching as far as the eye can see in every direction, it’s hard to imagine what living here must be like.

 As someone on my TikTok page (@Differentville) asked ‘how much must you dislike people to want to move there’ – Mr Differentville, who generally doesn’t like people, was checking wifi signal and practically measuring up a plot!

-The other feeling you get as you stand there, looking at the mismatched panels and ramshackle edges on the shacks is,’this looks like something out of Mad Max’ – and yep, like our other favourite odd spot in Australia, Coober Pedy, it was in the first film (but, as Adrian from the Mad Max Museum in Silverton points out in the comments below, it’s not quite true).
+The other feeling you get as you stand there, looking at the mismatched panels and ramshackle edges on the shacks is,’this looks like something out of Mad Max’ – no wonder it’s said to have been a location in the first film (but, as Adrian from the Mad Max Museum in Silverton points out in the comments below, it’s not quite true).